Large Language Models Can Be Used to Estimate the Latent Positions of Politicians: Methods

-\texttt{Which senator is more conservative: [senator 1] ([senator 1 party abbrev]-[senator 1 state abbrev]) or [senator 2] ([senator 2 party abbrev]-[senator 2 state abbrev])?} \end{quote} We change the wording for matchups between Republican senators strictly because of a quirk of ChatGPT (and illustrative of its inability to fully ``reason'' about politics): when asked which senator in each pair is more liberal when comparing two conservative Republicans, it will often reply that neither senator is ``more liberal'' because they are both conservative Republicans.
-With the prompts laid out above, however, ChatGPT will make comparisons between politicians of the same general ideological category.
+We change the wording for matchups between Republican senators strictly because of a quirk of ChatGPT (and illustrative of its inability to ``reason'' about politics): when asked which senator in each pair is more liberal when comparing two conservative Republicans, it will often reply that neither senator is ``more liberal'' because they are both conservative Republicans.
+We use the default temperature parameter of 1 for ChatGPT-3.5.

+We use the ``more liberal'' prompt when comparing a Democratic senator and a Republican senator.
+Running pairwise comparisons using the ``more conservative'' prompt instead when comparing a Democratic senator and a Republican senator, the two Ideology LaMP scores correlate at 0.997.
+Using ``more liberal'' or ``more conservative'' for those particular matchups does not affect the LaMP scores.

 We record the name of the senator that ChatGPT considers to be more conservative (liberal) in each matchup.
-For the following matchup types by categorization, we used the comparison prompt from above:\footnote{More specifically, we took ChatGPT's answer to the comparison prompt and used it in another prompt to extract the name of the senator out of the answer.
-See Section \ref{sec_si:extraction} in the Supplemental Information for more information about the prompt we used to extract the name of the more conservative senator.} \begin{itemize}
+More specifically, we take ChatGPT's answer to the comparison prompt and use it in another prompt to extract the senator's name from the answer.
+See the Supplementary Information for more information about the prompt we used to extract the name of the more conservative senator from ChatGPT's response.
+Ties are allowed; this is when the LLM cannot assess who is more liberal (or more conservative) between the two senators.

-\item Liberal Democrat--Liberal Democrat \item Liberal Democrat--Moderate Democrat \item Moderate Democrat--Moderate Democrat \item Moderate Democrat--Moderate Republican \item Moderate Republican--Moderate Republican \item Moderate Republican--Conservative Republican \item Conservative Republican--Conservative Republican \end{itemize} Ties were allowed; this is when the model is unable to make an assessment of who is more liberal (or more conservative) between the two senators.
-To reduce the number of pairwise comparisons for which we had to query ChatGPT, for matchups between conservative Republicans and moderate or liberal Democrats, we record the conservative Republican to always be more conservative.
-Similarly, for matchups between liberal Democrats and moderate or conservative Republicans, we record the moderate or conservative Republican to always be more conservative.